torchpipe/torchpipe.github.io/docs/welcome.md

 # Welcome to the TorchPipe Documentation!

-Torchpipe is a multi-instance pipeline parallel library that acts as a bridge between lower-level acceleration libraries and RPC frameworks, ensuring a strict decoupling from them.
+Torchpipe is a multi-instance pipeline parallel library that acts as a bridge between lower-level acceleration libraries (e.g., TensorRT, OpenCV) and RPC frameworks, ensuring a strict decoupling from them.
 It offers a thread-safe function interface for the PyTorch frontend at a higher level, while empowering users with fine-grained backend extension capabilities at a lower level.
 It maximizes service throughput while meeting latency requirements.

 This document will be continuously updated along with the code changes.
 You can: